Capturing the Macroscopic Behaviour of Molecular Dynamics with Membership Functions

 The starting point in the introduction is that $p_\chi=\chi \mathrm{e}^{-c_1 t}$ would be a way to define holding times of macro states from a conceptual point of view to be able to interpret $c_1$ as an exit rate.
 The choice of $\chi$ is not arbitrary, but motivated by the necessity of an invariant subspace projection leading to (\ref{eq:Lchi}).
 At this point it is not yet shown that $p_\chi$ when using the solution $\chi$ of (\ref{eq:Lchi}) is consistent with the stochastic meaning of a holding probability.
 We will now demonstrate that it converges to the established definition if $\chi$ becomes the indicator function of a set.

 We start by recalling some basic definitions.
 Let the state space $\Omega$ of a molecular system comprising $N$ atoms be given as $\Omega=\mathbb{R}^{3N}$ where the position of each individual atom is described by three Cartesian coordinates.
 Let $\rho(\boldsymbol{x},t):\Omega \times \mathbb{R} \to [0, 1]$ denote the probability density distribution of states of the non-linear stochastic dynamics at time $t$.
-More precisely, the dynamics is given as a Markov process for which an infinitesimal generator $\mathcal{L}: L^1(\Omega)\rightarrow L^1(\Omega)$ (a differential operator, e.g. the Fokker-Planck operator) can be constructed that captures this time-dependent stochastic process.
+More precisely, the dynamics is given as a Markov process for which an infinitesimal generator $\mathcal{L}^\ast: L^1(\Omega)\rightarrow L^1(\Omega)$ (a differential operator, e.g. the Fokker-Planck operator) can be constructed that captures this time-dependent stochastic process.
 This operator is linear and describes the infinitesimal propagation of $\rho(\boldsymbol{x},t)$:

-It also gives rise to its adjoint generator $\mathcal{L}^\ast: L^\infty(\Omega)\rightarrow L^\infty(\Omega)$ which propagates observables instead of state densities.
+It also gives rise to its adjoint generator $\infgen: L^\infty(\Omega)\rightarrow L^\infty(\Omega)$ which propagates observables instead of state densities.
 The partial differential equation (\ref{eq:Lchi}) defining $\chi$ is formulated in terms of this adjoint.
 In this regard $\chi$ can also be interpreted as an observable, i.e. the measurement of the macro state.
 To allow for their interpretation as holding probability we are interested in solutions $\chi(\boldsymbol{x}): \Omega \to [0, 1]$ with corresponding constants $c_1>0, c_2>0$.
-At this point the holding probabilities can be defined by multiplying the solution $\chi$ of \eqref{eq:Lchi} with $\mathrm{e}^{-c_1 t}$,
+Assume such $\chi$ and $c_1, c_2$ are given.
+We then define the $\chi$-holding probability as[At this point the holding probabilities can be defined by multiplying the solution $\chi$ of \eqref{eq:Lchi} with $\mathrm{e}^{-c_1 t}$,]

 such that \eqref{eq:Lchi} becomes: